 Drawing on a long and deep familiarity with regional venues that hear fiduciary cases, we counsel clients on matters in New York Surrogate’s Court and Supreme Court, as well as other jurisdictions where our team brings a combination of institutional knowledge and cutting-edge ideas about operations, procedures, and personalities.
 When clients prefer to handle their family legal conflicts behind closed doors, our lawyers adeptly oversee confidential methods of dispute resolution, including private negotiation and mediation.

 Some of our lawyers bring highly relevant experience working in fiduciary banking capacities, which enhances our ability to advise clients.
-The team’ extensive experience representing trust companies and professional fiduciaries serves us well in handling recurrent issues.
+The teams’ extensive experience representing trust companies and professional fiduciaries serves us well in handling recurrent issues.
 Our collaboration with the firm’s highly regarded trusts and estates department, coupled with our in-depth understanding of substantive law, creates very favorable circumstances for us to procure optimal outcomes for those we serve.

 Our Innovative Approach